raspberrypilearning/getting-started-with-guis/worksheet.md

         welcome_message.font_size(slider_value)
     ```

     This function has a parameter called `slider_value`.
-When the slider is moved, the current value of the slider will **automatically be sent to the function**, so there must be at minimum one parameter specified.
+When the slider is moved, the current value of the slider will **automatically be sent to the function**, so we must give it a name.
 We have chosen to call this parameter `slider_value`.
-The function sets the `font_size` of the `Text` widget to be the slider value.
+The code inside the function sets the `font_size` of the `welcome_message` to the current slider value.

 1. Add the `Slider` widget to your import statement.